-Regular financial reporting is still important to ensure that an up-to-date position is reported on project expenditure, uncommitted contingencies and funds remaining.
+As reported in prior designated reporting periods, regular financial reporting is still important to ensure that an up-to-date position is reported on project expenditure, uncommitted contingencies and funds remaining.

-In response, DPTI advised that financial reports will continue to be produced on a regular basis and will be provided to the PCG and DPTI senior management.
+In response, DPTI advised that it will ensure regular financial reports are undertaken and would continue to utilise the cost consultant until the project has achieved final completion.
+Cost reports will continue to be produced on a regular basis, with the information being provided to the PCG and DPTI senior management.